Deltkastel/gemOCR/README.md

 # gemOCR
 Extracts harcodded subtitles from a video using Gemini.
+This is the fastest and more accurate subtitle OCR method out there, and doesn't require a dedicated GPU.

 ## How it works
 After the [initial setup](https://languagetool.org/), just drag and drop a video to *gemOCR.py* (or a bat/sh file calling it)